vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 * `checksumIgnore` (bool, default: `false`) disables `checksum-dependency-plugin`

+* `checksumIgnoreOnTask` (comma separated string, default: `dependencyUpdates`) disables `checksum-dependency-plugin` when one of the listed tasks is present on the task execution graph

+    since 1.30.0. [dependencyUpdates](https://github.com/ben-manes/gradle-versions-plugin) is known to resolve new dependencies, and it does not make much sense to validate dependencies when resolving the available updates.

 * `checksumUpdate` (bool, default: `false`) updates `checksum.xml` file with new entries

 * `checksumPrint` (bool, default: `false`) prints `checksum.xml` to the build log in case there are updates.